Societal Alignment Frameworks Can Improve LLM Alignment: The Democratic Opportunity Inherent in the Under-specified Nature of LLMs' Objectives

+This inherent limitation necessitates an alternative view.
+As highlighted by recent work on the democratization of AI \citep{Lin_2024}, aligning AI systems requires moving away from a solely technical framing and toward participatory engagement.
+Furthermore, while recent work by \citet{milliere2025normative} critiques current preference-tuning methods for resulting in ``shallow alignment,'' where models mimic normative patterns without their understanding, our contract theory framework explains \textit{why} this shallowness persists.
+The true opportunity lies not in striving to technically \emph{perfect} an inherently incomplete contract, but in democratizing the very process of determining what LLMs should optimize for.
+This reframes the challenge from one of technical specification by a few to one of ongoing, participatory value deliberation by many.

 The implications of this reframing extend to both research and practice.
-It suggests that alongside technical work such as reward modeling, we need equally sophisticated work on participatory interface designs.
-This dual focus acknowledges that effective participation requires not just theoretical frameworks for inclusion, but also concrete mechanisms through which diverse stakeholders can meaningfully shape LLM development \citep{kirk2024}.
-This might include developing new methodologies for collective value articulation \citep{Bergman2024}, creating institutional structures for meaningful public participation in LLM development, and establishing mechanisms for ongoing societal oversight and input into LLMs' objectives and constraints.
+Addressing the concentrated power dynamics inherent in the principal-agent relationship requires participatory alignment.
+This suggests that, alongside technical work such as reward modeling, we need equally sophisticated work on participatory interface designs.
+This can be operationalized by integrating iterative feedback loops where affected communities actively shape model behavior, as demonstrated by initiatives like the PRISM dataset \citep{kirk2024}.
+Rather than relying solely on developer-defined annotations, preference fine-tuning can be conducted on diverse, real-user data inferred from community behaviors and deliberations.
+This might also include developing new methodologies for collective value articulation \citep{Bergman2024}, creating institutional structures for meaningful public participation in LLM development, and establishing mechanisms for ongoing societal oversight and input into LLMs' objectives and constraints.